by ja on 2/17/2009 9:43:18 AM

 Team L probably has a few good short-term contracts and in most leagues will find other owners scrambling to make trades for those players for a couple of reasons.
 They will fight over those players so that they can get better.
 But they will also fight over those players to keep some of the other teams from getting better.
 Now, for a few weeks, the worst teams are in the driver's seat AND with some smooth dealing will be able look forward to next season with hope.
 They might even be able to view the current season as a success.
 One more thing to love about "keeper" and long-term contract formats.

-You can also subscribe to our RSS Feeds and follow us via Twitter
+Subscribe to our RSS Feeds and follow us via Twitter

 Tagged: No tags for this article (0 tags)

-Article has 2 comments.
+Article has 5 comments.

 Anonymous posted on 12/28/2011 7:10:31 AM